lflender/r3e-leaderboard/README.md

 - Cache older than **24 hours** is refreshed in background
 - Refresh updates cache progressively
 - Interrupted refresh keeps existing cache
-- Never deletes cache without replacement
+- Never replaces existing cache with empty fetches: if the API returns no data, the previous cache is preserved and not overwritten

 ## 🛠️ Common Commands